Els-Sparta/Profiles-app-feedback/README.md

 * text

 ### Nattinan Oukongka:
 *  It's simple and easy to use, but not very well designed.
 *  Instructions are not very detailed i.e. on the Education section, it should be specified what type/level of educations should be provided.
 *   Profile isn't very well-formatted.
 *   No formatting options, even the custom section is not customisable i.e. you should at least be able to change text sizes.
-*   In the responsive mode, the Profile page isn't very well displayed.
-The summary section should be cut off, and only the first few lines should be displayed as it doesn't look very good overall.
+*   In the responsive mode, the Profile page isn't very well presented.
+The summary section should be cut off, and just display the first few lines as it doesn't look very attractive; it looks cluttered.
-*   The way the "Approved Profiles," "Pending Profiles," "Rejected Profiles," and "Draft Profiles" are listed isn't a very good design.
+*   The way the "Approved Profiles," "Pending Profiles," "Rejected Profiles," and "Draft Profiles" are listed isn't a very appealing; it looks awkward.
 Maybe have them in a drop-down menu option somewhere visible, like on the same line as Profile but set to the right?

 ### Oceane Lonneux:
 * text